 If you follow me on social media or know me in some capacity, you may have heard me mention chronic invisible illness and pain.
 This year marks a decade since my first real hospital visit (aside from appendicitis in 6th grade) and subsequent first diagnosis of my first autoimmune disease.
 That’s right, I hit the jackpot and have more than one.
-And no, that luck hasn’t reached any other aspect of my life, yet.

 A chronic illness, for those unfamiliar with the term, is a disease or disorder that may develop slowly, but is prolonged in duration, often lasting the remainder of the individual’s lifetime; they are rarely cured completely and usually involve a life of attempting to maintain a livable baseline through various treatments.

 As for an invisible illness, it’s a little something like this: